Intimacy

 4. Consult a Professional If Needed

 If sexlessness has persisted for a long time, couples counseling or sex therapy can be effective.
-Consulting a sex counselor certified by the Japan Society of Sexual Science or a specialist in urology or gynecology makes it possible to identify and address medical causes.
+Consulting a certified sex counselor or a specialist in urology or gynecology makes it possible to identify and address medical causes.
+You might feel that "going to a doctor about sex is overkill," but sexual function issues can often be improved with physical treatment.

 Summary